infinitempg/Summer-Research-2018/notes.md

 * [`DEIMOS_121015_IIn`](#deimos_121015_iin) - bad - Nothing in `redux`
 * [`DEIMOS_121115_IIn`](#deimos_121115_iin) - bad - SN files aperture problems
 * [`DEIMOS_130217_IIn`](#deimos_130217_iin) - Works

+***

+Okay so I should be looking at the SN at different apertures and trying to find the shift in peaks *there*.
+The aperture is vertical placement and line is horizontal placement, so I want to line up with the HAlpha line.
+Also delete the background and dont make a new background!